clairezhao3/hugo-mock-landing-page-domain-name/USER-STORIES.md

-# User Stories for IntegriMark
+# User Stories for Melt the App

 This is a backlog of user stories for Melt, a platform for creating, discovering, and sharing recipes.
 The user stories follow the INVEST criteria.